kamal1991kumar/FrontEnd-Framework/documentation/core-modules.md

 ***

 ### hoc/withAsyncComponent.jsx
-This higher-order-component implements `loadable` function from `react-lodable`.
+This higher-order-component implements `loadable` function from `react-loadable`.
 This HOC returns a component which can be lazy loaded.
 You must pass a function which returns promise that upon resolution returns a React component.
 You can optionally pass `LoadingView` component which will be shown until the promise is resolved.
 You can use Webpack's [`import()`](https://webpack.js.org/api/module-methods/#import-) function to resolve a component.

 ```js
 import { withAsyncComponent }  from 'core/hoc/withAsyncComponent';